jeffchiudev/portfolio-landing-page/README.md

 _2. Double click index.html to open it in your web browser._

 ### Open via Bash/GitBash:
+_1. Open terminal window and navigate to/create desired repository location._
-_1. Clone this repository onto your computer:_
+_2. Clone this repository onto your computer by using command:_
 `git clone https://github.com/jeffchiudev/portfolio-landing-page`
-_2. Navigate into the directory where you've cloned the repository, and open in Visual Studio Code or preferred text editor._
+_3. In the directory where you've cloned the repository, open in Visual Studio Code with `code .` or preferred text editor._
-_3. Type `code .` and all files related to the repository should open in your editor._

 ## Known Bugs

 _Currently optimized for desktop browsing.
 Smart device integration will be added soon._